-Educational offerings that are pre-approved by the Consortium should list Consortium CE values in their marketing materials.
-These will be listed on the Prolydian website.
-This listing will be updated as soon as possible by Consortium staff upon approval of a CE provider's credit submission.
-If you believe an approved CE program is not listed on the website in error, please reach out to CE@studentaffairscertification.org to verify.
+Educational offerings that are pre-approved by the Consortium should list Consortium CE credit values in their marketing materials.
+Approved CE programs will be listed on the Prolydian website.
+Further instructions on searching for pre-approved CE programs can be found in Appendix C of this handbook.
+If you believe an approved CE program is not listed on the website in error, please reach out to ce@studentaffairscertification.org to verify.